nviennot/reversing-mono4k/writeup/part9/README.md

 Conclusion
 ----------

-This is the last article of the Reverse enginering series.
+This is the last article of the Reverse engineering series.
 At this point, we have everything we need to know to finish the firmware and do some 3d printing.

 [Elliot from Tiny Labs](https://github.com/tinylabs) is helping on